Progesterone only pill to prevent pregnancy from £11.50. 3 months of your current pill available to buy online from Dr Fox.Start order

 Obtaining mini-pills online

 Women who are on stable contraception can obtain 3 months supplies online from Dr Fox, however this does not replace face-to-face assessments for contraception issues.
-This service is only for women 18 years and over.
+This service is only for women 18-50 years.

 Most contraception can be obtained free through the NHS.
 Special arrangement sometimes allow under 16s to obtain contraception, sometimes without parents or guardians being informed, providing the young person is competent, informed and assessed not to be vulnerable to exploitation or abuse.